DaRaFF/jsgamewiki/README.md

 * [Physics for Lazy Game Developers](http://labs.skookum.com/demos/barcampclt_physics/index.html)
 * [Canvas Demos](http://www.canvasdemos.com/)
 * [HTML5 CSS3 Snippets](http://html5snippets.com/) - Examples for HTML5, CSS3 effects
+* [Simple Physics](https://github.com/skadimoolam/SimplePhysics) - Examples of Simple Physics models that Game Developers can make use of.
+P.S This is still a WorkInProgress project but as time goes you can expect lots of great examples.

 ##<a name="javascript-libraries">Javascript Libraries</a>